 The crucial moment in Ed Burtynsky’s life as a photographer probably occurred half a century ago, when he was 11.
 His father, an autoworker from St. Catharines, Ont., with an artistic bent, acquired a darkroom.
-But it wasn’t the darkroom itself that was the making of one of the most celebrated Canadian photographers ever, now the subject of his first retrospective, the collection Essential Elements.
-It was more the cameras, instruction manuals and, above all, the 100 rolls of film that came with it, Burtynsky says.
+But it wasn’t the darkroom itself that was the making of one of the most celebrated Canadian photographers ever.
+It was more the cameras, instruction manuals and, above all, the 100 rolls of film that came with it, says Burtynsky, whose work is the subject of the 2016 collection Essential Elements.
 “I didn’t have to be really careful with my shots or ration the film in any way.
 I just walked around shooting as much as I liked, trying to see if the world on film looked different from the world in reality.”
 It did, and still does, “but not in the same way,” says the photographer; now it’s “the clay I use to mould my images.”

 Reality caught up with the desire to frame it 20 years after the darkroom arrived, when Burtynsky found himself outside the exquisitely named Pennsylvania town of Frackville in 1981.
 Burtynsky had loved the outdoors since childhood—going north to cottage country, fishing, sleeping under stars, buying a canoe with his first paycheque—and as a child he painted landscapes before the camera came into his life.
 But he’d also grown up in one of the most heavily industrialized parts of Canada, one that was at the same time a vast fruit farm.
 Burtynsky both loved landscapes and distrusted them, and grew interested in what, to use a phrase associated with his later career, became known as “manufactured landscapes.”
 At first, those were agricultural: “Farming is still the largest-scale terraforming humans have ever done, but the scale was so hard to show—from the ground, you can’t tell if a cornfield stretches for one or 20 km.”